BuildingSync/BuildingSync-gem/README.md

   * convert BuildingSync XML file into:
       * an OpenStudio Baseline model
       * an OpenStudio workflow for each scenario defined in the XML file
-  * enables simulation of the baseline model and all workflows and
+  * enable simulation of the baseline model and all workflows and
   * insert simulation results back into the Building XML file.

 ## Installation